jbmagination/ac/README.md

 A lot of code has been stolen from [tane.us/ac](https://tane.us/ac) (regarding CSS), [crossingti.me](https://crossingti.me) (regarding playlists and videos), the [AC Music extension](https://acmusicext.com) (regarding when to loop, and some weather code) and Stack Overflow.
 Please don't sue me.

+I am sincerely hoping this will be the most feature-rich choice for Animal Crossing music yet.

 ## Regarding main games
 Animal Crossing for GameCube and Animal Forest for Nintendo 64 have the exact same music.